Code of Conduct

 - Intellectual property rights must be respected at all times.

 - As a presenter, you are responsible for the content of your presentation.
 As organizers of the Bernstein Conference, we decline any responsibility for copyright infringements of any kind.
-We strongly advise you to check whether any graphics and tables you use are your own copyright and can be shown at the conference.
+We strongly advise you to verify that any graphics or tables you use are your original work and can be presented at the conference.
 Please be advised that material can be shared with the general public much more quickly through social media channels.

-Engaging in discussion or communication at the conference
+Engaging in discussions and communication at the conference

-- All communication, written or spoken, in person or online, must be respectful and polite.
-Harassment of any kind will not be tolerated and should be reported immediately.
+- All communication, whether written or spoken, in person or online, must be respectful and polite.
+Harassment of any kind will not be tolerated and must be reported immediately.

-- Criticism is to be directed to ideas, methods, and results, not people.
+- Criticism should be directed to ideas, methods, and results, not people.

-- The moderators of the live talks and presentations must be respected at all times.
-This concerns their management of the session, their timekeeping and their choice of questions to the presenter during the Q&A section.
+- Moderators of the live talks and presentations must be respected at all times.
+This includes their management of the session, their timekeeping, and their selection of questions for the presenter during the Q&A section.

 Please note

-- Failure to comply with any of these rules will not be tolerated and may result in exclusion from the conference.
+- Any failure to comply with any of these rules will not be tolerated and may result in exclusion from the conference.